jacobswisher/FunctionalLanguage/README.md

 ## General Information

 "Sudo" is a strongly typed functional language created by Jacob Swisher and Zach Stermon, with help from Dr. Andrew Polonsky.
-Sudo is complete environment to compile and run "pseudocode" Examples of code can be found in the respective ".sudo" file
+Sudo is complete environment to compile and run "pseudocode".
+Examples of code can be found in the respective ".sudo" file.

 ## How to use